khalidx/khalidx/README.md

   <img src="img/tree-logo.svg" alt="Tree Project Logo" width="200px">
 </a>

+Can't figure out how to use ESM + TypeScript + ts-node + Node.JS?
+Feel like you've been running in circles with tutorials and blogs claiming to have the right config?
+Look no further.
+If you want a working config, check out [my gist with 490+ stars](https://gist.github.com/khalidx/1c670478427cc0691bda00a80208c8cc) ⭐️.
+You'll be up and running in no time!

 ### Repositories

 Pinned repositories below are authored by me.
 Check out my [Github Stars](https://github.com/khalidx?tab=stars) for notable projects from around the internet!